Why Are Millennials Blamed for Everything?

 Last year, I worked at the financial aid call center of the university where I earned my two worthless degrees.
 Unable to find a job in my field, I was forced to take a $10/hour temp job at the college, answering phone calls.
 (Everyone else there was a college grad working for ten bucks an hour, too, in case you’re thinking I’m just lazy or not applying myself or majored in Star Trek History or whatever.)

-Now, you probably think I had to talk to a lot of spoiled, entitled Millennials, don’t you?
+Now, you probably think I had to talk to a lot of spoiled, entitled Millennials at that job, don’t you?
 You’re half right: I talked to plenty of spoiled, entitled jerks, but almost none of them were Millennials.
 Maybe two or three were actual students; the rest were parents of students.

 Quite possibly the worst asshat I talked to the entire summer was a guy who blamed the university for his son flunking out.